Yuu1128/Group-30-Final-Project/README.md

 Uploaded dataset: finalproject.csv

 ## Repository Overview
-Our repository is to find out the best neighborhood in Pittsburgh based on analyzing metrics like crime, health, poverty, and education.
+Our repository is to find out the best neighborhood in Pittsburgh based on analyzing metrics like crime, health, property, and education.